a-cli/hey-yoo-utils/README.md

 # wu-utils

-A JavaScript utility library for wu-node project.
+A JavaScript utility library for wu-cli project.

 ## Installation